-They did give you a stunning role and you really did something extremely worthwhile with it, didn’t you?
+They did give you a stunning role, and you really did something extremely worthwhile with it, didn’t you?

-It was a magical part to play, it wasn’t an easy part and being an actress isn’t always as easy as it might look, but thanks to the Dardennes I have been able to choose the roles I like to play ever since.
+It was a magical part to play; it wasn’t an easy part, and being an actress isn’t always as easy as it might look, but thanks to the Dardennes I have been able to choose the roles I like to play ever since.
 Can you imagine how wonderful that is?
 Since I was seventeen years old, I have been able to choose what I did with my professional life, and I never think of acting as ‘a job.’
 What a luxury!

-No, not to me.
+No, not for me.
 I mean, you never play a role hoping to win any awards for the work you do, but if you’re lucky to win, it’s a wonderful bonus.
 Awards are not the most important thing in your life, but it’s always nice if you’re awarded.

 February 23, 2017